-An original Chinese drama play, which features Chinese dances, acrobatics, costumes, lighting and acoustics.
-The play has eight chapters and more than 200 actors from China and abrouad.
+An original Chinese drama play, which features Chinese dances, acrobatics, costumes, and lighting and acoustics.
+The play had eight chapters and included more than 200 actors from China and abroad.
 Produced by Chinese playwrights, directors and designers.

 Itinerary too short? extend your trip to Thailand, Hong Kong, Xian, Guilin, ChengDu Panda, Yangtze River Cruise, Tibet and so much more

-Guilin and Yangshuo 4 Days & 3 Nights from USD499/person base on double occupancy
+Scenic Yellow Mountain 4 Days 3 Nights including transportation from $399/person based on double occupancy

-Yangtze River Cruise 5 Days 4 Nights from USD599/person base on double occupancy
+5-day-4-night Yangtze River Cruise, Excluding internal airfare from USD599/person base on double occupancy

-Do your homeworkbefore your departure; the following information will help you prepare for a
+Do your homework before your departure; the following information will help you prepare for a

-3. Check your namespellings on your airline tickets, it must matches EXACTLY your name on yourpassport.
+3. Check the spelling of your name on the airline tickets, it must exactly match what is on your passport

-4. Check the weatherin the places you are going to visit in China and pack your baggage light andsmart.
+4. Check the weather in the places you are going to visit in China and pack your baggage accordingly

-5. Call the airlinerelated to get your seat pre-assigned and your special dietary request placedas soon as you receive your airline tickets.
+5. Call the airline to get your seat pre-assigned and your special dietary requests placed as soon as you receive your airline tickets

 Flights to China